tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 - `Strava <https://www.strava.com/activities/1942090916>`__

 The beginning of the day was slow because of the elevation and rockiness of the trail.
-A there was an extreme climb 3 miles after the yurt.
+There was an extreme climb 3 miles after the yurt.

-Extremely beautiful.
+This section of the trail was extremely beautiful.

-3 marmots together before Cooney ???.
+I saw 3 marmots together before Coney Benchmark.

 I had lunch in a beautiful valley 2 miles after the start of Segment 23 with a marmot and a pika.
 The first half of the valley was smooth singletrack, the second half was hike-a-bike.

-Talked to a hiker that had already setup his camp at 1609 before ??? something saddle.
-He was going from ??? gambling to Silverton via Molas Pass.
+Talked to a hiker that had already setup his camp.
+He was heading to Silverton.

 My target was to finish Segment 23 today so I could get below treeline but it was slow going.
 I ended up making a bivy out of my hammock for